Haulun/Console_Turn_Based_Game/README.md

 Description :

-That game uses input/output terminal, player can chose a character between 2 classes (Mage and Knight).
+That game uses input/output terminal, player can chose a character between 2 classes (Wizard and Knight).
 Each turn player is asked to chose an action ( attack / heal / shield).

+ENJOY !